myriadrf/LimePSB-RPCM/docs/reference/v1.3/clock.rst

   Figure 7: LimePSB RPCM v1.3 board clock distribution block diagram

-LimePSB-RPCM board distributes reference clock to and from Raspberry Pi Compute Module 4/5, mini PCIe connector and external sources.
+LimePSB RPCM board distributes reference clock to and from Raspberry Pi Compute Module 4/5, mini PCIe connector and external sources.
 Clock and PPS signals can be sourced from on board XOs and GNSS transceiver or another external source via J36 (EXT_SYNC_IN) connector.
 Also J38 (EXT_SYNC_OUT) connector can be used as clock signal output thus synchronizing multiple systems.
 Clock path may be configured using analog muxes that are controlled by CM4/5 module as described in table 11.

 .. table:: Table 11.
-LimePSB-RPCM clock signals configuration
+LimePSB RPCM clock signals configuration

   +--------------+---------------+---------------+---------------------------------------------------------------------------------------+
   | Schematic ID | Input signal  | Output signal | Description                                                                           |